 Take a tour: because of its two periods of prosperity, La Rochelle is an interesting mix of Gothic and Renaissance architecture.
 Sadly, the Hôtel de Ville, which dates back to around 1600 during the reign of Henri IV, and considered one of the most beautiful town halls in France, suffered a catastrophic fire in 2013 and is currently hidden behind scaffolding awaiting funds for its restoration.
 But there’s still plenty to see – read more on how to see the town…

 Plage des Minimes: La Rochelle is not known for its beaches – there are excellent ones just a short distance away along the coast on the nearby islands.
 However, this beach is where the beau monde like to come to see and be seen.
 If you’re looking for somewhere to watch the sunset, then it’s the perfect choice.
 La Plage de la Concurrence in town has a great view of the town.

-Île de Ré: nicknamed the French Hamptons, the island of Île de Ré is famous for its pretty villages of white-washed houses and gardens of hollyhocks, beaches of fine sand and expanses of wild rosemary.
-For more information, see Île de Ré
+Ile de Ré: nicknamed the French Hamptons, the island is famous for its pretty villages of white-washed houses and gardens of hollyhocks, beaches of fine sand and expanses of wild rosemary.
+Read more about Île de Ré

 Tourist office: 2 Quai Georges Simenon, Le Gabut; tel 05 46 41 14 68.
 It’s English-language guide, La Rochelle Tourism, is worth picking up, and includes a detailed, three-hour walk through the town.